cs3110/textbook/src/chapters/preface/install.md

 instructions.
 Some of them repeat the tips we provided above, but we've put them all here in one place to help diagnose any issues.

 First, **reboot your computer**.
-We need a clean slate for this double check.
+We need a clean slate for this double-check.

 Second, run utop, and make sure it works.
 If it does not, here are some common
 issues: